javelit/docs/content/develop/api-reference/widgets/_index.md

 # Input widgets

-With widgets, Jeamlit allows you to bake interactivity directly into your apps with buttons, sliders, text inputs, and more.
+With widgets, Javelit allows you to bake interactivity directly into your apps with buttons, sliders, text inputs, and more.

 ## Button elements